Japanese Cemetery Park: Role of the tomb keeper

-The current caretaker is an Indian national named Mani who succeeded the previous tomb keeper, the late Lim Geok Qi.
-Lim, who passed on in 2018, has been working in the Cemetery and for the Japanese Association for over 50 years.
-Lim was born in 1938, and lived most of his life in the Cemetery.
-Lim's adoptive father, surnamed Weng, found difficulty to find work when he first arrived in Singapore from China but was soon recommended to a job as a tomb keeper at the Japanese Cemetery.
-Lim grew up in the cemetery assisting his father in the cremating bodies and arranging burials at the cemetery.
-When the young Lim came of age, he tried to seek other forms of employment but in 1960, his father fell sick, and requested him to take over his duties as tomb keeper.
-And so the young man in his 20s took over his father's duties to become the second generation tomb keeper.
+Lim Geok Qi: the second-generation tomb keeper

+Lim was born in 1938 and spent most of his life in the cemetery.
+Lim's adoptive father, surnamed Weng, found difficulty finding work when he first arrived in Singapore from China but was soon recommended for a job as a tomb keeper at the Japanese Cemetery.
+Lim grew up in the cemetery assisting his father in cremating bodies and arranging burials.
+When the young Lim came of age, he tried to seek other forms of employment but in 1960, his father fell sick and requested him to take over his duties as tomb keeper.
+And so the young man in his 20s took over his father's duties to become the second-generation tomb keeper.
 Like his father, Lim was paid a minimal salary for the job, but given free accommodation and transportation.
-As he was thrifty in nature, he was able to start his own family, and expanded his living quarters when his family size grew.
-In 1973, new burials was not allowed, so Lim's main duties was to look after and maintain the Japanese cemetery, as well as serving as a cemetery guide for visitors from Japan.
+As he was thrifty, he was able to start his own family and expanded his living quarters when his family size grew.
+In 1973, new burials were not allowed, so Lim's main duties were to look after and maintain the Japanese cemetery, as well as serve as a cemetery guide for visitors from Japan.